eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

 }
 ```

-Example response when 2 acknowledgements were requested and one lead to a timeout:
+Example response when 2 acknowledgements were requested and one lead to a timeout.
+The overall HTTP status code will be
+`424` (Dependency failed) in this case:
 ```json
 {
   "twin-persisted": {